All provisions within this catalog are subject to change without notice. If you have questions or comments, please contact admissions@gfcmsu.edu.

 Prerequisite: Completion of the third semester of the Veterinary Technician program.

-This is the final pharmacology course for vet technicians and is designed to teach students how drugs interact and affect the cardio, respiratory, endocrine, and immune systems.
-Pharmacological calculations will also be reviewed.
-Students will also discuss federal and state guidelines for pharmaceuticals.
+This is the final pharmacology course for veterinary technicians, designed to teach students how drugs interact and affect the various systems of the body.

 VET 241 Laboratory & Exotic Animals